puppetlabs/puppetlabs-sqlserver/README.md

 * `admin_password`: The password to access the server to be managed.

 ```
-mssql::config
-  {'MSSQLSERVER':
+mssql::config{'MSSQLSERVER':
   admin_user     => 'sa',
   admin_password => 'PuppetP@ssword1',
   }
 ```

 #### `mssql::database`: Creates, destroys, or updates databases, but does not move or modify files.
-Requires defined type `mssql::config` for the database in which you want the database created.
+Requires defined type `mssql::config` for the instance in which you want the database created.
 * `db_name`: The SQL or Windows login you want to manage.
 Accepts a string.
 * `instance`: The name of the instance to connect to.
 Instance names must be strings no longer than 16 characters.
 * `ensure`: Ensures that the resource is present.
 Valid values are 'present', 'absent'.
 Defaults to 'present'.